 Having heard the cry of faith, Jesus commanded that Bartimaeus be brought to Him.
 Jesus asked "what do you want me to do for you?"
-Bartimaeus requested his sight.
+Bartimaeus requested that he may be given sight.
 Jesus did not touch his eyes or lay hands on him, He simply spoke these powerful, healing words of comfort to him, "go, your faith has made you well".

-Calling Jesus the "Son of David" affirms Bartimaeus believe that Jesus was the Messiah.
+Calling Jesus the "Son of David" affirms Bartimaeus believed that Jesus was the Messiah.

 Many people had gathered around Jesus that day, but Jesus only heard the "cry of mercy" from one who was least expected to have faith, a blind beggar.